 The discovery of the Leduc No. 1 oil well in 1947 marked the beginning of a new era in petroleum exploration and production.
-As new oil and gas fields were discovered, Western Canadian petroleum operators were able to capture the prairie crude oil market replacing imports from the United States.
+As new oil and natural gas fields were discovered, Western Canadian petroleum operators were able to capture the prairie crude oil market replacing imports from the United States.
 It was also in 1947 that the Alberta Petroleum Association changed its name to the Western Canadian Petroleum Association and elected Fred M. Graham as its first president.

 In 1952, the Western Canada Petroleum Association amalgamated with the Saskatchewan Operators' Association and adopted the name, Canadian Petroleum Association.
 The president of Royalite Oil Company Limited, C.U.
 Daniels was elected as the first chairman of the Board of Governors.

 At a meeting on December 9, 1952, the CPA drafted a new constitution which outlined the objectives of the organization as follows:

 - to establish better understanding between the petroleum and natural gas industry and the public

 - to encourage cooperation between the petroleum and natural gas industry and federal, provincial and local governments, and other authoritative bodies

 - to provide a forum for the discussion of matters affecting the welfare of its members